 |---|---|

-| OCR misreads names, dates, or legal descriptions | Confidence scoring, highlighted source text, and human review |
+| OCR misreads names, dates, or legal descriptions | Confidence scoring, highlighted source text, human review |

-| AI merges distinct legal entities | Require reviewer approval for entity merges |
+| AI merges distinct legal entities | Require reviewer approval for every merge |

 | AI generates unsupported conclusions | Require source references for every proposed finding |